Akashic101/blog/README.md

 1. Each article gets written in Markdown
 2. 11ty converts all files into HTML upon launch of the project into a folder called `_site`
-3. The website is accessible from my server via Cloudflare Tunnel
+3. The website is managed by nginx and accessible via Cloudflare Tunnels

 ## Patch Notes